SpeakDanish

 Verbs ending in s

-Phrasal verbs (to hang out, to shut up, to call off)
+Phrasal verbs (hang out, shut up, call off)

 Pronouns